 Dairy & Agriculture

 Sen. Sanders believes that small, family farms are fundamentally important for Vermont and America as a whole.
-In his years representing the Green Mountain State in Congress, Sen. Sanders has worked to promote Vermont's dairy industry, sustainable and organic farming, and good nutrition for every American.
+In his years representing the Green Mountain State, Sen. Sanders has worked to promote Vermont’s dairy industry, sustainable and organic farming, and good nutrition for every American.

 Sen. Sanders is proud of Vermont farmers’ pioneering work in the local and sustainable food movement.
 He has successfully advocated making local food part of school lunches and nutrition assistance programs.
 Sen. Sanders strongly supports farmers’ markets, value added agriculture, and agri-tourism.